Skip to table of contents

 • Currently hold and maintain at least a 3.00 grade point average.

-• Must not have any unexcused absences; any unexcused absence will result in a meeting with the program director and possible removal from officer position.
+• Must not have any unexcused absences; any unexcused absence will result in a meeting with the Program Director and possible removal from officer position.

 • Work with COD Accounting Department to monitor class funds derived from the Student Activity Fee.